Drexel Dragons: Athletic teams

-Drexel is one of the only 4 NCAA Division I schools that doesn't sponsor volleyball and doesn't sponsor baseball (The other 3 being Boston University, Detroit Mercy, and Vermont).
+Drexel is one of the only 5 NCAA Division I schools that doesn't sponsor volleyball or baseball (The other 4 being Boston University, Detroit Mercy, Saint Joseph's University, and Vermont).

 Facilities

 In addition to the DAC which is located inside the Main Campus, Drexel utilizes fields located at 43rd and Powelton Avenues, the Vidas Athletic Complex.

 Athletics history

 Men's basketball

 Drexel's first intercollegiate event was a basketball game played against Temple College in January 1895, a game that Drexel won by a score of 26 to 1.
 The Dragons joined Division I in 1973.
-Drexel has received bids to five Division I NCAA basketball tournaments in 1986, 1994, 1995, 1996, and most recently in 2021.
+Drexel has received bids to five NCAA Division I men's basketball tournaments in 1986, 1994, 1995, 1996, and most recently in 2021.

 During the 1996 tournament, Malik Rose led the team to their only second round NCAA appearance after an upset of fifth-seeded Memphis.

 Prior to this, Drexel had appeared in four Division II NCAA tournaments in 1957, 1960, 1966 and 1967, including the very first Division II tournament in 1957.

 Drexel's men's basketball team was ranked as high as 35th nationally in 2007, finishing the season with a 23–9 record while making the National Invitational tournament for the fourth time in the prior five years.